Sucúa Haven

 (work in progress)

-Sucúa Haven is a collaborative project that inhabits the border between Anthropology and Art, between Ecuador and the U.S., and between fiction and non-fiction.
-It was made thanks to the Mellon Artist and Practitioner Fellowship of Yale RITM.
+Sucúa Haven is a collaborative project that inhabits the border between anthropology and art, between Ecuador and the United States, and between fiction and non-fiction.
+The project was initiated through the Mellon Artist and Practitioner Fellowship at Yale’s Race, Indigeneity, and Transnational Migration (RITM) Research Center.

 Publications & Exhibitions